import numpy as np

 best_t = t

-return (best_j, best_t, min_cost)
+return (best_j, best_t, min_H)

-that just returns on a zero-cost set S = (X, y) of examples but otherwise calls split() to get the best split and then recursively calls decision_tree() on each of the left and right splits.
+that just returns on a zero-entropy set S = (X, y) of examples but otherwise calls split() to get the best split and then recursively calls decision_tree() on each of the left and right splits.

 def decision_tree(X, y, feature_names, depth=0, debug=False):